Renault and Airbus join forces to design the electric battery of the future

 Le Parisien specifies that the aircraft manufacturer and the car manufacturer will share their knowledge on electrification and have their engineers work together to build a solid battery, supposed to save costs and weight, while having a higher capacity. .
 “The current problem is that the electrolyte, which makes the connection between the minus pole and the plus pole, is liquid, explains the Renault Group representative.
 This leads to a risk of combustion which forces us to put in place effective countermeasures and safe but expensive.

 In order to limit this risk in the event of an accident and impact, Renault therefore builds “sarcophagi” around the batteries, but these can weigh up to 20% of the cost of the battery.
-“If we remove it, the price of an electric car could eventually drop for the individual, and it could gain autonomy,” says Gilles Le Borgne.
+“If we remove it, the price of an electric car might eventually drop for the individual, and it might gain autonomy,” says Gilles Le Borgne.
 On the Airbus side, the removal of this sarcophagus would make it possible “to use the electricity from the batteries for something other than the cockpit and the cabins during the flight” according to Sabine Klauke.

 A Paris-Marseille without recharging or a 100% electric take-off